demisto/content-docs/docs/integrations/Trust-any-certificate.md

 # Trust Any Certificate
 This document explains how and what happens when SSL verification is disabled in integrations.
-This includes the following:

-1. Skipping the certificate validation.
-2. Reducing the security level of OpenSSL
-3. Allowing more cipher for TLS handshake.
-4. Disable hostname checks.
-5. Allow old TLS renegotiation.

 ## Usage